 This is no time to be boring, with the typical opening that everyone else uses – “Please consider me an applicant for your medical technologist position” – or some variation.
 Instead, think of a time in which you took initiative.
 Or tell a quick story about what led you to become a medical technologist.
 For example, you may go with something like this:

 “In my teens, I was fixed on improving my problematic skin.
-I tried mixing different creams and lotions to get read of some pimples and one day just ended with a light chemical burn on my cheek.
+I tried mixing different creams and lotions to get rid of some pimples and one day just ended with a light chemical burn on my cheek.
 This ‘experiment’ prompted me to learn more about chemical compounds and product formulations.
 And I’m now applying my 3+ years of experience in developing exceptionally gentle, yet effective custom creams”.

 Highlight a Unique Accomplishment or Two

 Look over the past two years of your work.
 Are there any unique experiences or accomplishments that you haven’t brought up on your resume?
 Jot a few of these down, think about them for a while, and pick one that might show initiative, leadership, or greater responsibility.
-If you have an experience that demonstrated good problem-solving, critical thinking, or analysis skills, this would be a good time to mention it.
+If you have experience that demonstrated good problem-solving, critical thinking, or analysis skills, this would be a good time to mention it.

 Career Consultant, CPCC, CPRW